VinceNolan999/ms3-my-movie-catalog/README.md

 - Modal button created in the categories section for Genres when deleting.
 However on testing it was not working as intended.
 Confirmation appeared as intended, but when confirmed for deletion the wrong Genre would be deleted.
 This was always the first displayed in the list.
 No quick fix found, confirmed modal button setup was correct, decided to leave this out as this is an admin function.

+- Your site is having problems building: The tag for on line 668 in README.md was not properly closed.
+For more information, see https://docs.github.com/github/working-with-github-pages/troubleshooting-jekyll-build-errors-for-github-pages-sites#tag-not-properly-closed.

+  The above is from github and prevents the site being published.
+As this is being published by heroku then this is not an issue at this time.
+I cannot find a fix for this and am apprehensive to pull a thread so close to the deadline.

 ### Performance testing

   - I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for the performance testing.
 As the file sizes are